cog

 3: Click "Powerwash & Revert".

-web; Search Filter Bypass
+Any Web Search Filter Bypass

 doesn't do shit